kochelmonster/articles/cleancode/article.md

 ## Prologue: Reexamining "Clean Code, Horrible Performance"

-This article is a response to "Clean Code, Horrible Performance" ([https://www.computerenhance.com/p/clean-code-horrible-performance](https://www.computerenhance.com/p/clean-code-horrible-performance)) of Casey Muratori.
-He argues that the principles of "clean code" as popularized by Robert C. Martin (Uncle Bob) lead to poor performance in software, using shape area calculations as a case study.
-The "clean code" methodology would make software dramatically slower with four out of five core principles of clean coding being detrimental to performance, resulting in code that can be 15 times slower or worse.
-According to Casey Muratori, sacrificing a decade of hardware performance improvements just for programmer convenience is unacceptable, and that while code organization and maintainability are worthy goals, the current "clean code" rules fail to achieve them without severe performance penalties.
+This article responds to Casey Muratori's provocative piece "Clean Code, Horrible Performance" ([https://www.computerenhance.com/p/clean-code-horrible-performance](https://www.computerenhance.com/p/clean-code-horrible-performance)).
+Muratori argues that Robert C. Martin's "clean code" principles fundamentally compromise software performance, using shape area calculations to demonstrate his point.
+His central thesis is stark: clean code methodology makes software dramatically slower, with four of the five core principles proving detrimental to performance—sometimes by a factor of 15 or more.

+Muratori contends that sacrificing a decade of hardware performance improvements for programmer convenience is unacceptable.
+While acknowledging that code organization and maintainability are worthy goals, he argues that current "clean code" practices fail to achieve them without imposing severe performance penalties.

-This answer article consists of 5 parts:
+This response unfolds across five parts:

-1. A short Introduction to the code Casey Muratori presented.
+1. **Code Analysis**: Examining the three implementations Muratori presented as his case study

-2. A general Discussion about the goals of professional software development and the ranking of runtime performance against other quality attributes.
+2. **Context Setting**: Discussing professional software development goals and where performance fits among quality attributes

-3. I examine what sacrifices Casey had to make with his optimized versions make in terms of extensibility and maintainability.
+3. **Hidden Costs**: Analyzing what Muratori's optimizations sacrifice in terms of maintainability and extensibility

-4. I critically evaluate the performance claims of Casey, examining whether the conclusions drawn are fully supported by the evidence presented.
+4. **Performance Evaluation**: Critically examining the performance claims and their broader implications

-5. I present a clean code solution that maintains good object-oriented design principles while achieving performance more than 300% faster than even the "optimized" implementations presented in the original article.
-This demonstrates that clean code and performance are not mutually exclusive goals.
+5. **Synthesis**: Presenting a clean code solution that achieves performance exceeding even the "optimized" implementations by over 4x, proving that clean code and performance need not be mutually exclusive

 ## Part 1: The Code Competing for Performance